The proceedings of the meeting of IAU Commission 31 point out that

 These notes revisited, clarified, and emphasized the implications of the original decision to change the radio broadcast time signals which had been made by the IAU in 1955.
 Those 1955 decisions are available here.

-During the subsequent five years the characteristics of the radio broadcast time scale were re-discussed at many more meetings.
+During the five years subsequent to 1964 the characteristics of the radio broadcast time scale were re-discussed at many more meetings.
 Despite warnings from astronomers, in 1970 the CCIR decided to implement a new compromise.
 With no foresight for the problems that would ensue, the leap second was instituted in 1972.

 During the decade after the CCIR implemented the leap second in the radio broadcasts they renamed the time scale UTC and promoted the use of the time scale for all applications.
 As a result UTC with leap seconds was adopted as the perfectly commendable solution by the CCDS, CGPM, IAU, ITU, CCITT, and national governments.